-- i. the implementation of planning permissions and new planning permissions granted between 1 April 2011 and 31 March 2036; - ii. "windfall" sites and infill plots within the Built Up Area Boundary identified on Map 3 that come forward during the Plan period and are not specifically identified in the Plan; - iii. an allocation of 0.8 hectares for a GP Surgery and NHS health facility at Brook Farm, The Highway with support for associated residential development which is demonstrated to be needed as enabling development for the GP surgery / NHS healthcare facility; and - iv. an allocation of 0.71 hectares for approximately 20 dwellings to the south of 29 The Green.
+- the implementation of planning permissions and new planning permissions granted between 1 April 2011 and 31 March 2036; - "windfall" sites and infill plots within the Built Up Area Boundary identified on Map 3 that come forward during the Plan period and are not specifically identified in the Plan; - iii. on land at Brook Farm, The Highway, such residential development as is demonstrably necessary to enable the delivery of a GP surgery / NHS healthcare facility in accordance with Policy GSNP3; and - iv. an allocation of 0.71 hectares for approximately 20 dwellings to the south of 29 The Green. - v. "windfall" sites on land well related to the Built-Up Area Boundary identified on Map 3 that come forward during the Plan period and are in accordance with local and national policy.